microchip-pic-avr-examples/pic18f57q43-unique-identifier-mplab-melody/README.md

 ## Setup

 The PIC18F57Q43 Curiosity Nano Development Board is used as the test platform.
-It has an onboard programmer/debugger that acts as an UART to USB convertor so no further hardware is needed.
+This board has an onboard programmer/debugger and is equipped with a virtual serial port.

 The following configurations must be made for this project: